 About the estate:

-After gaining experience in Spain (Ribera del Duero with Bertrand Sourdais), Frédéric Sigoneau returned to his home region and took over several plots in Cravant-les-Coteaux in 2007.
+After gaining experience in Spain (Ribera del Duero with Bertrand Sourdais), Frédéric Sigoneau returned to his home region and, in 2007, took over several plots in Cravant-les-Coteaux.
 He is committed to managing the vineyard and producing wine as naturally as possible.
-The estate is now in full swing with several distinctive cuvées.
-Frédéric’s keen sense of fruit is evident in the Les 5 Éléments cuvée.
+The estate is now in full swing, producing several distinctive wines.
+Frédéric’s keen sense of fruit comes through immediately in the Les 5 Éléments cuvée.
 Try to track down one of the rare bottles of Les Mains Sales for a truly indulgent experience.

 Discover more wines from the estate